maestrosistema/GameBoy-Advance-Overlay/README.md

 # GameBoy Advance Overlay

-# Overview

 ![My Image](ow.jpg)

-This is a GameBoy Advance overlay for RetroArch made for modern 21:9 (2400x1080) screen Android devices.
+This is a GameBoy Advance overlay for RetroArch, made for modern 21:9 (2400x1080) screen Android devices.

-To Do List:
-- Remake GameBoy Color version
-- Make GBA SP (for portrait) overlay

 I'm open to suggestions!